 Doctors are represented by their professional organisations in the Reimbursement Committee (CTG) and in various other committees of the Belgian social security system.
 Although there are no official contracts between doctors, this representation guarantees them an impact on decisions that directly concern doctors.
-For more information about policies regarding changing prescribing patterns, cf. 5.
+For more information about policies regarding changing prescribing patterns, cf. section 5.

-Generally speaking, reimbursed pharmaceuticals are divided into three main groups (pharmaceuticals of chapters I, II and IV of the reimbursement list - cf. 4.2.3).
-Pharmaceuticals of the first chapter can be prescribed without limitations.
-Others are subject to ex-ante approval by a sickness fund physician (adviserend-geneesheer) or to an ex-post evaluation to see if the doctor has followed the rules.
+Generally speaking, reimbursed pharmaceuticals are divided into three main groups (pharmaceuticals of chapters I, II and IV of the reimbursement list - cf. section 4.2.3).
+Pharmaceuticals of the first chapter are reimbursed when prescribed within the officially registered indications mentioned in the summary of product characteristics (SPC).
+Others are subject to ex-ante approval by a sickness fund physician (adviserend-geneesheer) or to an ex-post evaluation to see if the doctor has followed the recommendations.